 cell.
 The arrangement of atoms seems critical to distinguishing the two cases.
 But attributing the difference to differences in "information" bumps the explanation back a step to the question, "What is it about information that

 makes the difference?"
 Invoking information is a stealth maneuver

-by science to retrieve vitalism without admitting the deed.
+by science to revive vitalism without admitting the deed.
 It

 What Causes Complexity?

 itself with, among other things, causality—relations defined by

 cause and effect.
 Objects fall to the ground because gravity pulls them